LonamiWebs/lonamiwebs.github.io/content/blog/woce-5.md

 Pretty straightforward!
 We can set the "instruction pointer" of the decoder so that it matches with the address we're reading from.
 The `next_ip` method comes in really handy.
 Overall, it's a bit inefficient, because we could reuse the regions retrieved previously, but other than that, there is not much room for improvement.

 With this, we are no longer hardcoding the instruction size or guessing which instruction is doing what.
 You may wonder, what if the region does not start with valid executable code?
 It could be possible that the instructions are in some memory region with garbage except for a very specific location with real code.
 I don't know how Cheat Engine handles this, but I think it's reasonable to assume that the region starts with valid code.

-If you can think of any more reliable way to figure out the instruction right before a given address, please let me know!
+As far as I can tell (after having asked a bit around), the encoding is usually self synchronizing (similar to UTF-8), so eventually we should end up with correct instructions.
+But someone can still intentionally write real code between garbage data which we would then disassemble incorrectly.
+This is a problem on all variable-length ISAs.
+Half a solution is to [start at the entry point][howto-disasm], decode all instructions, and follow the jumps.
+The other half would be correctly identifying jumps created just to trip a disassembler up, and jumps pointing to dynamically-calculated addresses!

 ## Finale